THE BATTLE of EZRA CHURCH and the STRUGGLE for ATLANTA (audiobook) by Earl J. Hess

 The Battle of Ezra Church started out as yet another flanking maneuver by the Union army under newly promoted General O.O.
 Howard.
 The goal was to reach the railroad line and further cut off Atlanta.
 Hood knew that the Union army would try for this railroad line and he sent men out stop them.
 Interestingly, they were also under the command of a new general, Stephen D. Lee.

-One of the more interesting story lines of the book is how these two experienced armies dealt with the transplanted officers brought in to lead them (Howard easily gets the nod here).
+One of the more interesting story lines of The Battle of Ezra Church and the Struggle for Atlanta is how these two experienced armies dealt with the transplanted officers brought in to lead them (Howard easily gets the nod here).
 But, there is more than that.
 It is also a story of Hood vs. Sherman and Hood's style vs. Johnston's style.

 The actual details of the battle are well-researched but not presented in a a particularly interesting manner.
 I think that is mostly due to the nature of the battle.
 General Stephen Lee sent his men in successive waves.
 The story of the battle is repetitive as the Confederates make a foolhardy charge against hastily assembled union defenses, retreat and gather themselves up and charge again.
 Meanwhile, the Union forces are reinforced just in time and make another defensive stand.